spookylukey/table-format/README.md

 - E241 - multiple spaces after comma
 - E501 - line too long

+The simplest solution is to silence those flake8 errors globally in your config, especially if you are using a formatter like Black which will enforce those same rules for you automatically.

-You can silence these using `noqa:E202,E241,E501`, which you can automatically add to the end of each line like this:
+Otherwise, you can silence the errors on a per-line basis using `noqa:E202,E241,E501`, which you can automatically add to the end of each line like this:

 ```bash
 $ table-format --add-noqa=E202,E241,E501